h-REA/hREA/docs/graphql-api.md

 built-in ValueFlows actions.
 See [Architecture](./architecture.md#the-action-system-vf_actions) for the action set and how actions affect inventory.

+## Gotcha: Action shape differs between Holochain 0.6 and 0.7

+Holochain 0.7 splits an Action into `{ header, data }`: the fields every variant shares (`author`, `timestamp`, `action_seq`, `prev_action`) moved under `header`, and the variant-specific payload moved under `data`.
+On 0.6 those fields sat flat on the action's `content`.
+Anything reading `signed_action.hashed.content.timestamp` directly gets `undefined` on a 0.7 conductor.

+The adapter handles this with an `actionTimestamp()` helper in `modules/vf-graphql-holochain/src/util.ts`, which reads the 0.7 path and falls back to the 0.6 one: `content?.header?.timestamp ?? content?.timestamp`.
+If you read raw action data yourself instead of going through the adapter's resolvers, use the same fallback rather than assuming either shape.

 ## Notes for app developers

 - The adapter does not depend on Apollo; any GraphQL execution layer that accepts an executable schema works.
 - You can pass a pre-constructed `cell` object (with a `callZome` method) via the `cell` parameter instead of `appWebSocket` + `roleName`, which is useful for testing.
-- For a working example of the schema in use, see the demo app under `ui/` and the integration tests under `tests/`.
+- For a working example of the schema in use, see the demo app under `ui/` and the GraphQL acceptance suite under `clients/acceptance/` (see [Contributing](./contributing.md#testing)).